Zhuzili-lys/Underwater-Lidar-Simulation/README.md

 ## 2022/11/14

 Bug fixed: The unit of the frequency should be consistent to the unit of time.
 The factor of time in $P_{0}$ is multiplied by $10^{-9}$.

+Finished fastICA implementation of underwater LiDAR trajectory.

+Have a nice day!